-I would say to our German friends: allow me to provide some reassurance.
+I would say to our German friends, however: allow me to provide some reassurance.

 We will seek your counsel when we need it, just as our door remains open to you.
 We will send our young adults to learn from your universities and enrich their lives, as yours in turn will be welcomed here.
 We are willing, and stand ready, to be your staunchest allies in business, security, science and academia.
 But we see no need to conflate our identity with any of these affairs.
 Indeed, this conflation is what had caused some of us such concern.

 Since the result of our referendum, we have observed with sadness how so many people on the continent felt we had rejected them.
 Our vote was seen as a snub, when in fact the debate in our country was one of choice, accountability and hope.
 We believe that our enduring friendship goes beyond any political institution, and so does not require one.
 We regret that some in Europe have come to regard the EU as the very manifestation of unity and brotherhood.
-To do so would make a caricature of the progress that all of humanity has made since Europe was last at war.
+I would invite you, respectfully, to consider that there can – and must – be no such thing.

 But as we take this first step on a new journey in the world, we will do it alongside you.
 You need not miss us, for we will not be gone.